-Have you ever wondered what medications are used during surgery?
+Have you ever wondered what medications are given for surgery?
 How do surgeons and anesthesiologists know which medications to use, and does everyone get the same medications?
-There are a variety of medications that may be used before, during and after surgical procedures.
-It can be confusing trying to remember them all, but hopefully this blog post will help you understand some common medications used during surgery.
+There are a variety of medications that may be used before, during, and after surgical procedures.
+It can be confusing trying to remember them all.
+Hopefully this blog will help you understand some common medications used during surgery.

 - Medical record like past surgeries and current health conditions

 - Allergy history such as latex or iodine

 - Current medications you’re taking or recently took like insulin

 - OTC (Over the counter) medications like aspirin or melatonin

 - Herbal supplements or vitamins like fish oil, or turmeric

 One super important question you will be asked is whether you’ve ever had any issues with anesthesia during a previous surgery.
 The surgeon will want know if there are other family members who have a history of bad reactions to medications used during surgery.
 This information helps the doctor to know which medications to avoid.
 This is a great time to tell them if you’ve ever had surgery and was sent home with any type of pain medications that did not work well.
 Letting the provider or nursing staff know before hand will help them choose the right medications to send you home with.

 Before surgery you will be asked whether you drink alcohol, smoke, or take any illegal drugs.
 These questions are asked because these substances change how well surgical medications work.
 They can also negatively affect your recovery and ability to heal.
 For example, smoking can increase the risk of developing pneumonia after surgery and it can slow wound healing.

 Although these questions are extremely personal no one is judging you or trying to expose your privacy.
 Personal health information is kept confidential by federal HIPPA laws.
 We are there to make sure you have the best outcome.